I-TECH-UW/OpenELIS-Global-2/README.md

 3. Finally, click on "Proceed to https://localhost" to access the development environment.

-#### Formating the Souce code after Making changes
+#### Formating the Source code after making changes

-1. After making Ui changes to the [frontend](./frontend/) directory , run the npm formatter to properly format the fornend code
+1. After making UI changes to the [frontend](./frontend/) directory , run the formatter to properly format the Frontend code

         cd forntend
         npm run format

-2. After making changes to the [Backend](./src/) , run the formatter to properly format the Java code
+2. After making changes to the [backend](./src/) , run the formatter to properly format the Java code

         mvn clean install -P format